 Where To Stay: Hotel Messeyne, Parkhotel, Bootel Ahoi

-Key Attractions: Ourthe, Lake Nisramont, Parc Chlorophylle, WWi Museum
+Tourist Attractions: Ourthe, Lake Nisramont, Parc Chlorophylle, WWi Museum

 Where To Stay: Hotel Beau Rivage, Domaine de I’Alu and Hotel Les Arcades

-Liege is the third largest city in Belgium with vibrant nightlife, lip-smacking food, drink.
+Liege is the third largest city in Belgium with vibrant nightlife, lip-smacking food, and drink.
 The place is known for top class museums and churches as well as art galleries that makes Liege one of the must-visit places for architecture and art lovers in Belgium.
 Take a long walk through the Coteaux de la Citadelle or enjoy a picnic at the beautifully maintained Parc de la Boverie.
 To add more charm to your visit to this city, make sure to plan your trip to Liege during festival time.
 Your one trip during the many different festivals celebrated throughout the year, will tempt you back every now and then.

-Key Attractions: Montagne de Bueren, Curtius Museum, Parc de la Boverie and St. Paul’s Cathedral in Liege
+Tourist Attractions: Montagne de Bueren, Curtius Museum, Parc de la Boverie and St. Paul’s Cathedral in Liege

 Where To Stay: Hotel Neuvice, Amosa, Smartflats and Crowne Plaza Liège